Rishikabob/MFSR/milestone3.md

 # Milestone 3

-## User Experience Requrirements
+## A. User Experience Requrirements

 ### Generated List of User Stories

-1. As a student I want to see the changes my professor makes during a screen share so that I can compare their solution to my existing solution.
+* As a student I want to see the changes my professor makes during a screen share so that I can compare their solution to my existing solution.
-2. As a teacher I want to be able to communicate to my students though a simple chat box so that I can quickly communicate any concerning issues.
+* As a teacher I want to be able to communicate to my students though a simple chat box so that I can quickly communicate any concerning issues.
-3. As a student, I want to be able to alert my professor that I have a question so that I can receive help.
+* As a student, I want to be able to alert my professor that I have a question so that I can receive help.
-4. As a student, I want to have a user-friendly interface with a low learning curve so that I can focus my learning on the content of the class.
+* As a student, I want to have a user-friendly interface with a low learning curve so that I can focus my learning on the content of the class.
-5. As a teacher, I want a software that does not lag despite the number of students so that I will be able to effectively help my students.
+* As a teacher, I want a software that does not lag despite the number of students so that I will be able to effectively help my students.
-6. As a teacher, I want to be able to see my students’ screens so that I can quickly focus my attention on a student that needs help.
+* As a teacher, I want to be able to see my students’ screens so that I can quickly focus my attention on a student that needs help.
-7. This user story is relevant because when working on an in class assignment or quick coding session, the professor can see how each student is progressing and can address a student who seems to be struggling with out the student explicitly asking for help.
+* This user story is relevant because when working on an in class assignment or quick coding session, the professor can see how each student is progressing and can address a student who seems to be struggling with out the student explicitly asking for help.
 The teacher can also give tips to certain students.
-8. As a student, I want to choose what exactly my professor has access to so that i can still have privacy on my computer.
+* As a student, I want to choose what exactly my professor has access to so that i can still have privacy on my computer.
-9. As a teacher I want to be able to control the students screen so that I can make changes if necessary 10 As a student I want to see questions and answers to common questions at the top so that the same question is not being answered multiple times.
+* As a teacher I want to be able to control the students screen so that I can make changes if necessary
+* As a student I want to see questions and answers to common questions at the top so that the same question is not being answered multiple times.

 ### Most relevant User Stories